myfreeweb/rapidmachine/docs/tutorial.rst

 An app (instance of :class:`App`) is a WSGI application that routes requests to Resources.
 When it's called by a WSGI server, it creates a request object (:class:`werkzeug.wrappers.Request`) and a response object (:class:`werkzeug.wrappers.Response`).
-Then it finds a matching handler and passes all three to the decision core It also adds two properties to the Request object:
+Then it finds a matching handler and passes all three to the decision core It also adds two attributes to the Request object:

 * url_object -- `URLObject`_ for the requested URL
 * matches -- a dictionary of matched variables

 A resource (instance of :class:`Resource`) is an object with methods which answer questions (e.g. does this resource exist?) and do things (e.g. delete it).

 Routing
 -------

-Routes are stored in the `handlers` property of your app.
+Routes are stored in the `handlers` attribute of your app.
 A route is a dictionary with `route` set to a list of URL parts and `res` to the resource.
 You shouldn't create dictionaries manually.
 Use the :func:`R` shorthand instead.